Excited delirium: Association with racism

+In addition, commentators have alleged that fallacious diagnoses of excited delirium have been used to cover-up instances of police brutality.
+Excited delirium’s diagnosis serves to cover the racial injustice of police brutality and structural racism, pinning the blame on the victim.
+By painting the victims in police reports as menacing, unpredictable, and uncontrollable under the pretence of being mentally ill, or under influence of substances, police aggression is not only excused, it is justified.
+Rather than enacting empathy and compassion for people in vulnerable situations, the police create a dehumanizing narrative wherein the victims’ death is inevitable, where their life reaches a prescribed end.
+Police procedures and behaviours, their tendency to escalate force and gross neglect goes unexamined and unquestioned.
+Ultimately, it removes moral culpability and accountability from the police and leaves the victims’ families and communities without justice nor a proper account of their loved ones’ death.

 Excited delirium has been described as fundamentally racist by many commentators in the media, including Jon Ronson's BBC podcast Things Fell Apart in 2024.
 The episode, titled "The Most Mysterious Deaths", describes Wetli's initial coining of the phrase "excited delirium", as well as the later debunking of the phenomenon, and its connection to the murder of George Floyd.

 Before the term "excited delirium" was rejected by the ACEP in 2023, its supposed risk factors vary including "bizarre behavior generating phone calls to police", "failure to respond to police presence", and "continued struggle despite restraint".
 It supposedly endows individuals with "superhuman strength" and being "impervious to pain".
 It is disproportionately diagnosed among young Black men, and has clear undertones of racial bias.